hang-sun1/spareduck/README.md

 Unit tests can be run with the following.

-> docker run spareduck:latest bash -c "./test.sh"
+> docker run spareduck:latest bash -c "bash test.sh"

 ## Chess programming resources